dwyl/flutter-phoenix-channels-demo/README.md

 and the `Phoenix` server.

 Therefore,
-we recommend giving `learn` repositories above a read before diving into this demo.
+we recommend giving the `learn` repositories linked above a read before diving into this demo.

 Throughout this tutorial,
 you will be basically developing